-Objective We aim to develop an integrated approach for "Situation Awareness & Risk Assessment" in complex dynamic scenes involving multiples moving agents (e.g vehicles, cyclists, pedestrians ...), whose behaviors are most of the time unknown but predictable.
+Objectives.
+The first objective is to develop an integrated approach for "Situation Awareness & Risk Assessment" in complex dynamic scenes involving multiples moving agents (e.g vehicles, cyclists, pedestrians ...), whose behaviors are most of the time unknown but predictable.
+Our approach relies on combining machine learning to build a model of the agent behaviors and generic motion prediction techniques (e.g. Kalman-based, GHMM, or Gaussian Processes).
+In the perspective of a long-term prediction we will consider the semantic level 0 combined with planning techniques.